 About the lab

+It’s not just what we’re doing: it’s about what you want to do!
 The Electric Guitar Innovation Lab (EGIL) explores opportunities for research, innovation, and education related to the electric guitar and the various components associated with the electric guitar including instrument design and modification, amplifiers, pickups, effects processors, and more.
+In addition to our own research trajectory, we work with musicians and companies to develop prototypes, explore proof-of-concept ideas, and much more!
 The lab is part of the research of V.J.
-Manzo, Associate Professor of Music at WPI and Principal Investigator (PI).
-The efforts of the EGIL, therein, include collaborations with faculty, research affiliates, and other key personnel as well as external professional musicians and innovators from industry.
+Manzo , Associate Professor of Music at WPI and Principal Investigator (PI), and the efforts of the EGIL, therein, include collaborations with faculty, research affiliates, students and Lab RATs, and other key personnel as well as external

 Who We Are